Turkey Wild Rice Soup – a cozy and comforting cold-weather soup that is packed with flavor!

 Turkey Wild Rice Soup

-Slow Cooker + Instant Pot options?
+Slow Cooker + Instant Pot Options

 Soups that have rice in them can be tricky when it comes to the slow cooker.
 This recipe calls for cooked rice because (of course) when you cook the rice in the soup, it will soak up a good amount of liquid and can leave you with a porridge-like consistency.
 I have only tested this on the stove-top, but if you do try and make it in your slow-cooker, make sure you add the rice at the end because even though it calls for cooked rice, it will still soak up some of the liquid!
+Especially if you use a different rice than wild rice.

 I wouldn’t recommend the Instant Pot for this recipe just because the rice and the turkey are already cooked when you are adding it in – so it is really most efficient to make it on the stove top!